OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 | Dropout            | 0.05       |
 | gradient clipping  | 1          |

+## Evaluation

+To evaluate Claire-7B-0.1’s ability to generate natural sounding, French conversations, we prompted it to continue discussion on several topics and compared its output for a given prompt to that of three other models — Falcon-7b, Mistral-7B-v0.1 and a version of Mistral-7B-v0.1 fine-tuned in the same fashion as Claire-7B-0.1.
+We tested an even mixture of monologue and dialogue-style prompts.
+Each of the four generated responses was evaluated along three dimensions: Interaction, Fluency and Topicality.
+Evaluators were also asked to compare and rank the four responses.

+Our results confirm that fine-tuning Falcon-7b and Mistral-7B-v0.1 leads to improvement over almost all desirable properties and that Claire-7B-0.1 outperforms the fine-tuned Mistral in the Fluency and Topicality categories (and if we focus on dialogue-style prompts, in the Interaction category).
+Ranking results also reveal a clear subjective preference for Claire-7B-0.1.
+Evaluation details will be provided in a separate publication.

 ## License

 Given that some of the corpora used for training are only available under CC-BY-NC-SA licenses,